The Lobster: Plot

 David escapes the hotel and joins the loners in the woods.
 In contrast to the hotel, they forbid any kind of romance, which is punishable by mutilation.
 David, who is short-sighted, begins a secret relationship with a woman who is also short-sighted.
 They develop a gestural language they use to communicate.
 They are taken on covert missions to the nearby city, where their cover requires them to appear as husband and wife, which they secretly enjoy.
+Because they have the required superficial traits in common and genuinely enjoy each other's company, they make a plan to leave the loners and rejoin society.

 The loners launch a raid to sabotage the hotel.
 David tells the woman with nosebleeds that John has been faking his.
 Other loners hold the hotel manager and her husband at gunpoint, tricking him into shooting his wife to save himself, but the gun is not loaded.
 They leave the couple to face each other.

 The leader of the loners obtains the short-sighted woman's journal and discovers David's plan to escape with her.
 The leader and the maid take the woman to the city, ostensibly to have an operation to cure her short-sightedness, but instead have her blinded.
 The woman attempts to stab the leader, but the leader uses the maid as a human shield and pretends to die when the woman stabs the maid to death.
 David and the woman try to find something else that they have in common, to no avail.
 One morning, David overpowers the leader, leaving her tied up in an open grave to be eaten alive by wild dogs.
 He and the blind woman escape to the city and stop at a restaurant.
 David goes to the restroom and hesitantly prepares to blind himself with a steak knife.